Too Little Too Late: Live performances and covers

 JoJo's first scheduled performance of the single was during the Miss Teen USA 2006, which aired on August 15, 2006.
 On October 17, 2006, the singer performed "Too Little Too Late" live on both The Today Show and TRL.
 This was followed by a series of performances to promote both the song and The High Road between October and November 2006: Live with Regis and Kelly (October 18), The Tonight Show with Jay Leno (October 20), The Ellen DeGeneres Show (October 25), The Megan Mullally Show (October 27), The View (November 7), CD USA, Sessions@AOL and Music Choice.

 In June 2011, JoJo performed "Too Little Too Late" at the Girls Who Rock benefit concert.
 JoJo included the song in her set list of her 2015 "I Am JoJo Tour".
-Mehek Seyid, a writer for Live in Limbo, reviewed the singer's rendition at the Mod Club in Toronto as "performed ... with the same self-affirming attitude and confidence that defined the Billboard hit[ when it] first circulated in the 2000s."
+Mehek Seyid, a writer for Live in Limbo, reviewed the singer's rendition at the Mod Club in Toronto as having "attitude and confidence that defined the Billboard hit [when it] first circulated in the 2000s."
 In January 2017, JoJo sang verses of "Too Little Too Late" with elementary school choir the PS22 Chorus.
-Upon being published on the choir's YouTube channel, the video became a viral sensation.
-JoJo also performed the song throughout her "Mad Love Tour".
-Reviewing her performance at the O2 Academy Islington, her first performance in the United Kingdom in 10 years, Attitude wrote that JoJo's rendition of "Too Little Too Late" is a "reminder of the pipes that made JoJo one of pop's most promising young stars".
+JoJo aperformed the song throughout her "Mad Love Tour".
+Reviewing her performance at the O2 Academy Islington, Attitude wrote that JoJo's rendition of "Too Little Too Late" is a "reminder of the pipes that made JoJo one of pop's most promising young stars".
 The Atlanta Journal-Constitution Jewel Wicker called her live rendition one of the show's "great moments".
-Erica Thompson, associate editor for Columbus Alive, reviewed that the song "held up well over time".
-Despite sounding "nursery-rhyme catchy, [it was] written for a sophisticated singer, which JoJo proved to be even as a teenager", which Thompson believes her contemporaries would struggle to replicate.